gulpjs/gulp/docs/api/last-run.md

 * `lastRun(someTask, 100)` returns 1426000001100
 * `lastRun(someTask, 1000)` returns 1426000001000

-A file's [mtime stat][fs-stats-concepts] precision may vary depending on the node version and/or the file system used:
+A file's [mtime stat][fs-stats-concepts] precision may vary depending on the node version and/or the file system used.

 | platform | precision |